-For this guide to the cost of living in Colombia, I’m going to use example prices for some of the more local options available.
+For this guide to the cost of living in Colombia in 2021, I’m going to use example prices for some of the more local options available.
 Of course, you can always find establishments who are willing to charge you a pretty peso for a more luxury experience (or just one that feels less like a street stall), but that’s not so representative of the average Colombia.
-The prices listed here as part of the cost of living in Colombia are representative of 2020.
+The prices listed here as part of the cost of living in Colombia are representative of March 2021.
 I’ll try and keep it updated in the years to come!

 As the wealth distribution in Colombia is such a shitter, a small shift in the location and quality of a place can make the monthly rent swing vastly.
 The estrato number has one of the greatest effects on the cost of accommodation in Colombia (here’s an explanation of the Colombian estrato system and where to stay in Bogotá), but it is also a good indicator of safety so it’s a sensible thing to aim high in.

-The cheapest accommodation Andy and I stayed in in Bogotá was 500k COP per month (£125), which was a double room with en suite in an apartment shared by 8 other rooms in Quesada, Chapinero.
-Our most expensive was £200 for our own apartment for a week in Usaquén.
+The below studio at Charles 52 in Bogotá cost us just under £100 a week ($130 USD); we were able to negotiate a price for staying over a month.
+It had a kitchen and ensuite with 2 workspaces.
+The cheapest accommodation Andy and I stayed in in Bogotá was 500k COP per month (£125/$147), which was a double room with en suite in an apartment shared by 8 other rooms in the Marly/Quesada area of Chapinero.
+We found this through a Bogotá rentals Facebook group.

 In most cities in Colombia, hostel dorm beds in decent areas start from around £6-10 a night, with private hostel doubles being in the range of £17-25.
-The cheapest I’ve heard of is a dorm bed in Pixel Art Hostel in Cali, which is currently £2 ($3) a night, and actually doesn’t look that bad.
+One of the cheapest I’ve heard of is a dorm bed in Buen Descanso in Filandia, which is currently £2 ($3) a night, and actually doesn’t look that bad.
+It has a pool…